AnkitMahlawat/hello-github/README.md

-hello I am learning to work on github.By the way githubb is fun to learn.
+hello I am learning github.By the way github is fun to learn.

 just kidding